slick/slick/src/sphinx/sql.rst

 .. includecode:: code/PlainSQL.scala#queryNA

-In order for this to work, SLICK needs to know how to read ``Coffee`` values from a ``PositionedResult`` object.
+In order for this to work, Slick needs to know how to read ``Coffee`` values from a ``PositionedResult`` object.
 This is done with an implicit ``GetResult`` value.
 There are predefined ``GetResult`` implicits for the standard JDBC types, for Options of those (to represent nullable columns) and